-We welcome study protocols, but these will only be considered if the study has received ethics approval and been through external peer review via an established funding body at the national level in the respective country.
-We do not consider protocols for systematic reviews or protocols for quantitative studies that have begun data cleaning or analysis.
+We welcome study protocols, but these will only be considered if the study has received ethics approval and been approved for funding through external peer review via an established funding body at the national level in the respective country.
+We do not consider protocols for systematic reviews or protocols for studies that have begun data cleaning or analysis.

 All articles published by Implementation Science are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

 Authors of articles published in Implementation Science are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.

 Open access publishing is not without costs.
 Implementation Science therefore levies an article-processing charge of £1375/$2300/€1660 for each article accepted for publication.
 If the submitting author's institution is a Member the cost of the article-processing charge is covered by the membership, and no further charge is payable.
 In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.
 A limited number of waivers for article-processing charges are also available at the editors' discretion, and authors wishing to apply for these waivers should contact the editors.

 All articles published in Implementation Science are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in Implementation Science include: